ejmiranda/samples/README.md

 5. Floating Paras: Layout exercise with floats.
 6. Floating Color Boxes: Moving boxes with float and clear.
 7. Forms Intro: Several form elements grouped together.
-8. Learn CSS Layout: Copied the div style used to practice CSS.
+8. Learn CSS Layout: Replicate the div style to practice CSS.
-9. Learn CSS Layout Kaio-Ken: Used the style for the whole layout.
+9. Learn CSS Layout Kaio-Ken: Applying the style to the whole layout.
+10. Clearfix Hamster: Use clearfix to wrap text around the image of a hamster.

 Quote: "What's in the box?" - David Mills